 Salima Bhatia was appointed as the Head of the Department of Communications and Development in 2016.
-She is responsible for overseeing the Institute’s external and internal communications.
-This includes supporting all academic relations with partner institutions worldwide; engaging in academic outreach activities and representing IIS at various events and functions.
-In addition, Salima has oversight of the IIS website, digital policy and the management of donor relations, and is responsible for developing and implementing a communications programme that reflects the needs of the global Ismaili community.
+She is responsible for overseeing the Institute’s external and internal communications, developing and implementing a communications programme that maintains the Institute’s reputation as a global reference point for academic research, education and publishing on Ismaili Studies.
+The work of the department includes supporting all academic relations with partner institutions worldwide; engaging in academic outreach activities and representing IIS at various events and functions.
+In addition, Salima has oversight of the IIS website and digital policy, the promotion of IIS publications and organisation of an international book launch programme as well as the management of donor relations.

-Over the years, Salima has served in various senior leadership positions in the Ismaili community.
-Most recently as a member of the International Task Force for Communications and Public Relations (2016-2018) as part of His Highness the Aga Khan’s Diamond Jubilee celebrations, and before this as the Chairman of the Ismaili Tariqah and Religious Education Board for the UK (2009 till 2015).
-Working in these institutions provided her with first-hand experience and understanding of how the IIS’s brand is perceived and received by the diverse and global Ismaili community.
-She is also keenly aware that the Institute’s output is an asset for the Ismaili community, contributing to the knowledge, identity, pride, self- esteem and well-being of children, youth and adults across the world.
+Over the years, Salima has served in various senior leadership positions in the Ismaili community - as a member of the International Task Force for Communications and Public Relations (2016-2018), part of His Highness the Aga Khan’s Diamond Jubilee celebrations, and before this as the Chairman of the Ismaili Tariqah and Religious Education Board for the UK (2009 till 2015).

-Salima is an alumna of the IIS’ Graduate Programme in Islamic Studies and Humanities (Class of 1999).
-She has a Bachelor of Arts in Theatre Studies from Roehampton Institute (1995) and an MPhil in Social Anthropology from the University of Cambridge (1999).
-Her Masters dissertation focused on a study and analysis into the cultural identity formation of the Ismailis in Gorno-Badakhshan, A New Locus on the Landscape of an Imagined Trans-national Community, after the collapse of the Soviet Union.
+Salima is an alumna of the IIS’s Graduate Programme in Islamic Studies and Humanities (GPISH class of 1999).
+She has a Bachelor of Arts in Theatre Studies and Business from the University of Roehampton (1995) and an MPhil in Social Anthropology from the University of Cambridge (1999).
+Her Masters dissertation focused on a study and analysis of cultural identity formation of the Ismailis in Gorno-Badakhshan, A New Locus on the Landscape of an Imagined Trans-national Community, after the collapse of the Soviet Union.